2026 Politics in Sports Media Report

 Dan Jenkins Medal for Excellence in Sportswriting

-The Center for Sports Communication & Media has announced 12 nominees for Best Sportswriting of the year for the ninth iteration of the Dan Jenkins Medal for Excellence in Sportswriting.
-The awards are presented annually in honor of the legendary Texas sportswriter and best-selling author, who defined the sportswriter’s craft for a generation.
+This is the ninth iteration of the Dan Jenkins Medal for Excellence in Sportswriting.
+The awards are named annually by a jury of working sports journalists in honor of the legendary Texas sportswriter and best-selling author, who defined the sportswriter’s craft for a generation.

 2025 McGarr Symposium